ismarodrigsdev/blog-desafio/README.md

 </code></div></div></pre>

 The JWT should be obtained by sending a POST request to the `/login` endpoint with valid user credentials.
 The response will include a JWT token, which should be stored on the client-side and included in subsequent requests to authenticated endpoints.

-## Contributing

-If you find a bug or would like to suggest a new feature, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.